Soroco, Steamboat track teams score wins

 They were close yet again, just short, but Steamboat Springs High School boys lacrosse coach Jay Lattimore said he didn’t have any problems finding the positives in his team’s loss on the road at Cheyenne Mountain.

 It’s not that winning a best-of-three sets tennis match in three sets is impossible.
 It’s that, especially after losing the first set, it can feel that way.

-The Steamboat Springs High School girls lacrosse team lost Friday, falling 20-5 on the road against Grand Junction.
+The Steamboat Springs High School girls lacrosse team flew to new heights Saturday.

 Steamboat came within two seconds of a draw Friday night on the road against rival Battle Mountain.